learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 # Intro to Redux: Reading Data from State

-## Objectives
+## Learning Goals

-- Use the `createStore()` function provided by the Redux library.
+- Use the `createStore()` function provided by the Redux library
-- Use the `useSelector()` and `useDispatch()` hooks provided by React-Redux to access and update the store.
+- Use the `useSelector()` and `useDispatch()` hooks provided by React-Redux to access and update the store

 ## Introduction